-SABR and Baseball Info Solutions are pleased to announce the schedule for research presentations for the SABR Virtual Analytics Conference on March 11-14, 2021.
+SABR and Baseball Info Solutions are pleased to announce the research presentations for the SABR Virtual Analytics Conference on March 11-14, 2021.

 On this page, you can find abstracts and presenter bios for each research presentation.
-Visit SABR.org/analytics/schedule for the complete conference schedule.
+Click on a link below to watch a video replay, listen to the audio recording, or download PowerPoint slides (where available.)

 Thursday, March 11